tomedunn/the-finished-book/_classes/baseline-player-character-stats/baseline-player-character-stats.md

     \SB &\approx \ \ 1.5 + \LV/5 \,. \label{eq:sb-approx}
 \end{align}

-When compared against monster AB and DC values, as shown in Fig. [7](#fig:hp-vs-level){: .fig-ref} (below), the probability of a player character being hit by an attack, or failing a saving throw, from a level appropriate monster show very different trends than those shown in Fig. [3](#fig:hit-fail-probabilities){: .fig-ref} for attacks and saves against monsters from player characters.
+When compared against monster AB and DC values, as shown in Fig. \figref{fig:hp-vs-level} (below), the probability of a player character being hit by an attack, or failing a saving throw, from a level appropriate monster show very different trends than those shown in Fig. \figref{fig:hit-fail-probabilities} for attacks and saves against monsters from player characters.
 The overall average for both is close to the assumed baseline value of $$65\%$$, but rather than staying fixed or decreasing, both increase steadily as the player characters level up.

 <figure id="fig:hp-vs-level">
     {% include_relative fig-defense-probabilities-vs-level-small.html %}
     {% include_relative fig-defense-probabilities-vs-level-large.html %}
-    <figcaption>Figure 7: Shows average probability of a player character failing a saving throw or being hit by an attack from a level appropriate monster at each level.</figcaption>
+    <figcaption>Shows average probability of a player character failing a saving throw or being hit by an attack from a level appropriate monster at each level.</figcaption>
 </figure>

 If we factor in bonuses to AC from magic items as the player characters level up, the probability of being hit by an attack will come down close to the $$65\%$$ baseline at level 20.
 Bonuses to player character SB values will have a similar effect for failing saving throws, but such items are generally less common.

 Lastly, for player character hit points, the barbarian's Rage feature was approximated as a $$50\%$$ increase in adjusted hit points when used, the monk's Empty Body feature was approximated as a $$100\%$$ increase in adjusted hit points for levels 18 and above, and the rogue's Uncanny Dodge feature was approximated as a $$20\%$$ increase in adjusted hit points for levels 5 and above.
-The resulting adjusted hit point values are shown in Fig. [8](#fig:adj-hp-vs-level){: .fig-ref} (below).
+The resulting adjusted hit point values are shown in Fig. \figref{fig:adj-hp-vs-level} (below).
 <figure id="fig:adj-hp-vs-level">
     {% include_relative fig-adj-hp-vs-level-small.html %}
     {% include_relative fig-adj-hp-vs-level-large.html %}
-    <figcaption>Figure 8: Shows average adjusted hit points for player characters at each level.</figcaption>
+    <figcaption>Shows average adjusted hit points for player characters at each level.</figcaption>
 </figure>

 The majority of classes scale according to their hit dice as expected, while the barbarian and monk stand out as clear outliers due to the large hit point multipliers provided by Rage and Empty Body respectively.
 The fighter stands out to a lesser extent due to the healing from their Second Wind feature.